Have you been successfully marketing your business by tweeting your heart out?

 - 152 million monetizable daily active users.

 Twitter now measures its audience by monetizable daily active users (aka users who see ads).
 This number might seem low, but remember that other social media platforms don’t differentiate active users by their ad viewership.
-By all predictions, Twitter’s user base is not expected to grow tremendously.
-In response to this saturation, Twitter is focusing on improving experiences for users and advertisers alike.

 - Twitter ad engagement is up by 23%.